ysx2000/Deep-Regression-for-Repeated-Measurements/README.md

 1. Navigate to the `Airline` directory under `RealData`.

 2. The processed data is readily available for usage, stored in the `datahao` sub-directory.
 Hence, if you want to save time, you can skip the processing step.
-If you can want to process the data independently: Please download the 2008 dataset from [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/HG7NV7), place the `2008.csv` file in `data\`, and then run `process.r`.
+If you want to process the data independently: Please download the 2008 dataset from [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/HG7NV7), place the `2008.csv` file in `data\`, and then run `process.r`.

 3. Launch Jupyter Notebook and open the training notebooks:
 - For training on various sample sizes and sampling frequencies, please use `nmtrain.ipynb`.